MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Set-up-Workplace-Analytics.md

 **To set up Workplace Analytics**

-1. **Open [Workplace Analytics](https://workplaceanalytics.office.com)**.
+1. **[Open Workplace Analytics using a direct link](https://workplaceanalytics.office.com)**.
 If prompted, sign in with your work account.
 This page begins a sequence that guides you through setup.
 Under **Required to start**, the page describes the next task, and verifies the assignment of licenses and roles:

       ![The Home page guides you through setup.](../images/wpa/setup/onboarding-intro.png)